 Of significant importance are the sections which focus upon how to avoid IATROGENIC EFFECTS in the process of service delivery (i.e., unintentional injury or worsening of the client's condition), and how to avoid running afoul of the internalized MILITARY CULTURE.
 For example, the traditional confrontive approaches to AOD treatment are not appropriate with Veterans - nor is the usual interpretation of 'powerlessness' encountered in 12 Step Programs.

 This course presents alternatives to traditional approaches often utilized in Substance Abuse treatment (confrontation and 'powerlessness') and in treatment of PTSD (e.g., desensitization and immersion therapy).
 As alternatives, a number of cognitive approaches are described which help the veteran to structure his own recovery process.
 Finally, the CULTURE of the military unit at war is also discussed in more depth than in Course 5K.
 Want a quick preview of Course 5L?
 Go Here

 Course 5K -

-• Understand the complexity of DUAL DIAGNOSIS ‘operational STRESS INJURIES’ which are incurred in the war zones of Iraq and Afghanistan – from the neurological effects of trauma to the psychological and spiritual effects – including Substance Use Disorders (SUDs), post-traumatic stress disorder (PTSD), depression, and traumatic brain injury (TBI).
+• Understand the unique complexity of DUAL DIAGNOSIS STRESS INJURIES which are incurred in the war zones of Iraq and Afghanistan – from the neurological effects of traumatic brain injury (TBI) to the psychological and spiritual effects including DUAL DIAGNOSIS Substance Use Disorders (SUDs), post-traumatic stress disorder (PTSD), anger, rage, paranoia, conflict leading to domestic violence, etc..

 • Recognize (1) that individuals may instinctively seek to remedy their combat stress effects through ‘self-medicating’ with alcohol, street drugs, and misuse of prescription medications, and (2) that cessation of AOD use may trigger the emergence of a persistently traumatized ('frozen') biochemical status.